 To understand this last message of the Tabernacle we must imagine what it would’ve been like for Moses to go meet with God in the Tabernacle.

-This will teach us a very important truth that not only did God want to dwell among His people, but He wanted His people to long for and love His Presence.
+Here we see the truth that not only did God want to dwell among His people, but He wanted His people to long for and love His Presence.

 So.
 Let’s walk with Moses out to the Tabernacle and into the Presence of God.

 As Moses approached the Tabernacle court he would see the curtain surrounding the courtyard.
 Over 300 ft. of white linen symbolizing the purity of God.
-The gate of the court yard was purple, blue, and red fabric, symbolizing the royalty, priestly ministry of Christ, and His future blood sacrifice.
+The gate of the courtyard was purple, blue, and red fabric, symbolizing the royalty, priestly ministry of Christ, and His future blood sacrifice.

 As Moses entered the gates of the courtyard he would be immediately in front of the Brazen Altar.
 Smoke would be rising as the priests offered sacrifices there.